Daniel-hub-es/mews_interview_2025/Analyses.md

   **Females** also show a high preference for flexibility, though their total volume is lower than the male segment, totaling  87 reservations.

-  Even though the “Fully Flexible” rate accounts for 81,09% of the most popular reservations by Gender, it only accounts for 13.04% of total reservations.
+  Even though the ‘Fully Flexible’ rate accounts for 81,09% of the most popular reservations by Gender, it only accounts for 13.04% of total reservations.

 - The **'undefined'** gender category are guests who prefer to engage in advanced planning and long-term booking security rather than short-term flexibility